Episcopal Worship is rooted in the acknowledgment of God’s love for all of creation.

 - Although we have ordained leaders (including the bishops that give us our name – Episcopal) the ministry of all believers is central.

 The Episcopal Church has 2 million members in 7,500 congregations in the United States, the Virgin Islands, Haiti, Europe and other areas around the globe.
-In the Diocese of San Diego (one of five dioceses in the state), we have 20,000 members in 45 congregations.
+In the Diocese of San Diego (one of six dioceses in the state), we have 20,000 members in 45 congregations.
 We also have 5 schools, 2 college ministries, a refugee support network, a retirement home, a social service agency and more than 500 ministries that reach out to help make our communities better places.
 We are part of the global Anglican Communion, which has more than 80 million members.

 United by a Prayer Book

-All Episcopal services whatever their style—and they vary from simple spoken ceremonies to elaborate sung ones—follow those laid out in the 1979 Book of Common Prayer.
+All Episcopal services whatever their style—and they vary from simple spoken ceremonies to elaborate sung ones—follow the principals laid out in the 1979 Book of Common Prayer.
 It ultimately traces its history back to the first Prayer Book of the English church, produced in 1549, following the separation from Rome.
 Services involve participation from the congregation and follow the same essential forms.
 This means that on any given Sunday an Episcopalian can walk into any Episcopal church (and with small local variations, any Anglican church in the world) and take part in a familiar worship service.

 Queen Elizabeth II and the Very Rev. James E. Carroll at St. Paul’s Cathedral, San Diego during her 1983 visit.